Analyzing Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS)

-Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better business?
-We will contrast the two companies based on the strength of their institutional ownership, dividends, valuation, earnings, risk, analyst recommendations and profitability.
+Vectrus (NYSE:VEC) and Aris Water Solutions (NYSE:ARIS) are both small-cap business services companies, but which is the better stock?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, dividends, institutional ownership, risk and earnings.

 Earnings and Valuation